benwhalley/just-enough-r/docs/graphics.md

 If you've never given much thought to data visualisation before, you might be surprised at the sheer variety of graphs types available.

-One way to cut through the multituyde of options is to determine what the purpose of your plot is.
+One way to cut through the multitude of options is to determine what the purpose of your plot is.
 Although not a complete list, it's likely your plot will show at least one of:

 - Relationships